 Step 1: Define the Total Market Size

-Step 2: Determine the Company’s Sales
+Step 2: Determine Your Company’s Sales

-Step 3: Calculate Competitors’ Sales
+Step 3: Estimate Competitors’ Sales

 Step 4: Apply the Market Share Formula